jbhall4291/nc-news-backend/README.md

-# 📰 Johnny's NC-NEWS
+# 🐝 NewsBuzz

-## Welcome to NC-NEWS!
+## Welcome to NewBuzz!

-NC-NEWS is a news aggregation app in the style of Reddit, allowing users to view, vote and comment on articles... and more!
+NewsBuzz is a social-news aggregation app in the style of Reddit, allowing users to view, vote and comment on articles... and more!

+You can [watch a short video of me demonstrating the app here](link pending), otherwise read on!

 This project was built as part of the amazing [Northcoders Full-Stack Software Developer Bootcamp](https://northcoders.com/) with the aim of demonstrating the backend skills I have learnt so far including: